wasmer-examples/flask-wasmer-starter/README.md

 wasmer run wasmer-examples/flask-wasmer-starter --net
 ```

+**Note: you may need to update `wasmer.toml` filesystem, to point ot the right path for the environment depending on your Python version (currently using `./.env/lib/python3.9`)**.

 > [!TIP]
 > You can also run `wasmer run . --net` in the root of this repo